nickboffa/metazoan-root/project_outline.md

 The relatively simpler morphology of sponges (porifera) and all other metazoans meant that they were traditionally considered to be the first species to split in the metazoan clade, in line with traditional intuitions a la the Great Chain of Being.
 However, Dunn et. al (2008; https://www.nature.com/articles/nature06614) determined that comb jellies (ctenophora) were the first to split, instigating a lengthy back-and-forth on which is the true root.

 Invariably, studies have used the outgroup rooting method.
 However, Naser-Khdour et. al (2022; https://academic.oup.com/sysbio/article/71/4/959/6350503) recently demonstrated the efficacy of non-reversible amino acid models in rooting phylogenetic trees.
 This method has the advantage of removing the long branch of the outgroup from the tree, thus mitigating long branch attraction - an artifact thought to be contributing to the conflicting phylogenetic inferences.

-In this project, we aim apply this rooting method to the metazoan tree.
+In this project, we aim to apply to apply this rooting method to the metazoan tree, and in doing so help to resolve some of the debate over the underlying causes of the conflicting signal.

-## 3. What dataset(s) you will use and why
+## 2. What dataset(s) you will use and why

 ### Nosenko *et. al* 2013
 https://www.sciencedirect.com/science/article/pii/S1055790313000298?via%3Dihub#b0365